Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/hid.md

 NFC-enabled YubiKeys communicate with host devices through close (wireless) contact with a host's NFC-reader via the [NDEF](xref:OtpNdef) (NFC Data Exchange Format) protocol.

 Unlike HID communication, where passwords are sent as bytes that represent HID usage reports, NDEF sends text.
-When a YubiKey is scanned by an NFC reader, the key emits a URL containing the web address of an OTP validation server followed by the password.
+When a YubiKey is scanned by an NFC reader, the key emits a URL containing the web address of an OTP validation server followed by the OTP.

 > [!NOTE]
 > NFC is only compatible with Yubico OTPs and OATH HOTPs--static passwords can only be communicated through HID usage reports.